KonnorRogers/personal-site/src/_posts/2021-11-30-cross-browser-vertical-slider-using-input-type-range.md

 ---
 title: Cross-browser Vertical Slider using input type="range"
-categories: []
+categories:
 date: 2021-11-30 01:18:00 UTC
 description: |
-  Vertical Sliders   Vertical sliders have been around in the form of &lt;input...---
+  Vertical Sliders   Vertical sliders have been around in the form of &lt;input...
+---

 ## Vertical Sliders